 It’s called Land’s End for a reason – as the crow flies, if you followed a line south from here, you would not touch land again until you reached the South Pole.
 This is a rock formation that erupts from the sea at the tip of the Baja Peninsula has been featured in countless vacation photos and travel pamphlets.

-El Arco is a popular tourist attraction and a visit to Land’s End is undoubtedly one of the most popular things to do in Cabo San Lucas.
-So when we were in the Mexican Baja California Sur, we set a day aside to leave the comforts of the resort in the resort corridor to visit the famous arch and get our vacation photo taken there like the many other Cabo visitors before us.
+El Arco is a popular tourist attraction in Los Cabos and a visit to Land’s End is undoubtedly one of the most popular things to do in Cabo San Lucas.
+So when we were in the Mexican Baja California Sur, we set a day aside to leave the comforts of the resort in the resort corridor to visit the famous arch at the land’s end in Cabo San Lucas and get our vacation photo taken there as the many other Cabo visitors before us.

 Our private and precious pontoon boat, not very many pontoon boats in the marina…not sure if that is why it was named Precious Toon III

 Architect Manuel Diaz Rivera, along with his family searched for a place to move away from the metropolis of Mexico City.
 After visiting Tijuana and Ensenada, they arrived at La Paz, a city famous for its great commerce and lovely beaches and eventually to the fisherman’s village of Cabo San Lucas.

 Lover’s Beach or Divorce Beach

 The water currents are pretty rough at the Pacific side’s Playa Divorcio (Divorce Beach) and swimming is not advisable there either.
-Many drowning have occurred in this area, so just bring the camera and not a swimsuit.
+Many drownings have occurred in this area, so just bring the camera and not a swimsuit.
 You can ask the captain to drop you off at the Lover’s beach and arrange a pick-up time but we opted to stay in the boat and go to looking for whales instead.